petertasker/cs210-shell/README.md

 * pwd <br>
 * cd <br>
 * exit <br>

+Other features:
+* External command piping
-as well as having the ability to pipe external commands, a history of recently used commands, and an ability to bind and unbind aliases.
+* A history of recently used commands, and the ability to recall previously used commands
+* An ability to bind and unbind aliases.

 ## Requirements

 A Unix type system (e.g. Linux or macOS) is required to run as we use Unix system calls.

 ## Installation

+Clone the repository and compile the project:
 ```bash
 git clone https://github.com/petertasker/cs210-shell.git
 cd cs210-shell